 Who We Teach

-GGAST has enrolled girls from 27 of Rwanda’s 30 Districts and has included students from Burundi and recently 2 students from Somaliland, creating the most socio-economically diverse school in Rwanda and perhaps all of East Africa.
-In a given year, 80% of our students receive financial aid with 20-25% of girls who pay less than what they would pay if they attended a government school.
+GGAST has enrolled girls from 29 of Rwanda’s 30 Districts and has included students from Burundi and Somaliland, creating the most socio-economically diverse school in Rwanda and perhaps all of East Africa.
+Our students are accepted based on academic potential and not financial capacity.
+100% of our students receive financial aid on a sliding scale depending on their families needs.
+Most girls pay less than what they would pay if they attended a government school.

 Rwanda Girls Initiative built the Gashora Girls Academy of Science and Technology, an upper-secondary boarding school, in order to increase educational opportunities for girls in Rwanda.
-In Rwanda, 97% of girls go to primary school, but less than 13% attend upper secondary school.
-Secondary school capacity is very limited, so only those with the highest test scores are able to attend.
-Even for a bright girl who is qualified to attend, she may face obstacles to success and graduation – including household responsibilities and safety concerns.
+In Rwanda, 95% of girls go to primary school, but 61% complete primary school.
+For those who attend upper secondary school, only 16% graduate.
+(World Inequality Database 2015) Secondary school capacity is very limited, allowing only the girls with the highest test scores to attend.
+Even for a bright girl who is qualified to attend, she may face obstacles to success and graduation – including household responsibilities, family support and/or safety concerns.

 The societal effects of girls receiving educational opportunities are widespread: increased educational opportunities positively affect the economic earnings and productivity of the girl as she reaches adulthood, increases the health of both herself and her children, and is a key component to ending the cycle of poverty.

 - The return on investment for girls’ education is, on average, higher than for boys.
-One extra year of secondary school boosts a girl’s future wages by 15-25%.
+One extra year of secondary school boosts a girl’s future wages by 12-25%.
+(World Bank, 2014)

 - In Africa, children of mothers who receive five years of primary education are 40 per cent more likely to live beyond age five.